Set up Visual Studio with VSTS

-Start Visual Studio, then sign in to create your profile.
+Start Visual Studio, and then sign in to create your profile.

 This profile saves your settings and roams with you when you sign in to Visual Studio on any computer.
 Why else should I sign in?
 If you're a Visual Studio subscriber, use the sign-in address for your subscription.

-Enter your sign-in address, then enter your password.
+Enter your sign-in address, and then enter your password.

-Give your VSTS account a name, and confirm its location.
+Give your VSTS organization a name, and confirm its location.

 Create your first team project to store your code, work items, backlog, builds, tests, and other assets.
 Name your team project, select a process to organize your work, and choose the version control to manage your code.